phalcon-orphanage/docs/en/reference/motivation.rst

 Almost all programmers prefer to use a framework.
 This is primarily because it provides a lot of functionality that is already tested and ready to use, therefore keeping code DRY (Don't Repeat Yourself).
 However, the framework itself demands a lot of file inclusions and hundreds of lines of code to be interpreted and executed on each request from the actual application.
-This operation slows the application down and subsequently impacts the end user experience.
+Object-Oriented frameworks also add a lot of overhead to execution making complex application slow.
+All these operations slows the application down and subsequently impacts the end user experience.

 The Question